 Definition

-• Strengthen the core – Price and revenue management
+• Strengthen the Core – Pricing and Revenue Management

-Group Adjusted EBITDA less Normalised Rent increased by 24% in the year as the strong trading performance and increased revenue was complemented by tight control of operating costs.
+Group Adjusted EBITDA Less Normalised Rent increased by 19% in the year as a result of continued strong trading performance and tight control of operating costs.

 2024 25